BGforgeNet/bg2-uniqueartifacts/README.md

 - This _only_ affects shops and containers.
 The enemies are still packing their equipment.
 - This is _only_ applied to plain +1/+2/+3 magical items - weapons, armor, ammo, etc.

-The effect of this component is that you'll get less expensive loot, and consequently have less money.
+The main effect of this component is that you'll get less expensive loot, and consequently have less money.

 ## Installation
 - Download ua.zip from the [latest release page](https://github.com/BGforgeNet/bg2-uniqueartifacts/releases/latest).